-Kevin Cheveldayoff enters his sixth season as General Manager of the Winnipeg Jets after being named to the position in June, 2011.
+Kevin Cheveldayoff has served as the General Manager of the Winnipeg Jets since their relocation from Atlanta in 2011.

 Prior to his time in Winnipeg, Cheveldayoff spent two seasons with the Chicago Blackhawks serving in the role of Assistant General Manager/Senior Director, Hockey Operations.
 During Cheveldayoff’s tenure, the Blackhawks won the 2010 Stanley Cup championship.

 Before joining the Blackhawks in 2009, the Blaine Lake, SK native spent the previous 12 seasons as the General Manager of the American Hockey League’s Chicago Wolves, guiding the franchise to four league championships, which included the 2002 and 2008 AHL Calder Cup championships and 1998 and 2000 IHL Turner Cup championships.
 Overall, Cheveldayoff has been a part of seven league championships during his 15-year management career, which includes two Turner Cups in three seasons as the Assistant Vice-President of Hockey Operations and Assistant Coach for the Denver and Utah Grizzlies (1995-96).